Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 ## Download

 Cloudflare-utils is build for Windows, Mac and Linux and the latest release is available to download from [GitHub](https://github.com/Cyb3r-Jak3/cloudflare-utils/releases).
-Download the tar/zip file for your operating system and then extract the progra
+Download the tar/zip file for your operating system and then extract the executable.

-To see all the options and commands run `cloudflare-utils --help`
+### Additional Installation Methods

+1. Docker
+   There is also a docker image available at `cyb3rjak3/cloudflare-utils` or `ghcr.io/cyb3r-jak3/cloudflare-utils`
+2. Chocolatey
+   There is also a chocolatey package available at `cloudflare-utils`

 ## Authentication